rhys-newbury/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-If can also initialise an object directly with variables.
+It can also initialise an object directly with variables.
 Unless a new attribute name is specified, the variable names become attribute names, like so:

 ```javascript
 const x = 123, tempY = 456